cloudsimplus/cloudsimplus/README.md

 ![Download and running CloudSim++ Example using NetBeans](https://github.com/manoelcampos/cloudsim-plus/raw/master/cloudsim-plus-netbeans.gif)

+There is a high quality video version of this gif available in [YouTube](https://youtu.be/hvFJtvrkCNI).

 But if you are such a "terminal person", the sub-section below shows the instructions.

 ## By means of command line (if you don't like or don't want to use an IDE)